The Scope Weekly News Letter

 Stay in-the-know by attending TTUHSC El Paso events, lectures and presentations, and learning about initiatives and trainings on campus.

-Local restaurants are celebrating the Foster School of Medicine's 10-year anniversary with discounts and special events for the TTUHSC El Paso community.
+Local restaurants celebrate the Foster School of Medicine's 10-year anniversary with discounts and special events.

 Learn more about nutrition, physical activity and the risks of obesity.